abilandz/NAT3054/Lecture_2/git.md

 **git diff origin/master** -- _file_1_ _file_2_ ... &mdash; If you are on a "master" branch, show differences for the specified files in the working tree, and their corresponding  versions in the remote-tracking branch "master".
 TBI 20241014 finalize + provide example + check if I can compare files from one branch locally and another branch + see this SO thread https://stackoverflow.com/questions/21101572/difference-between-file-in-local-repository-and-origin

 **git diff --cached** &mdash; Use to see the differences which are already staged, i.e. basically changes that are ready to be committed.
 However, this command cannot be used to see the changes in the working tree that are ready to be staged.

-**git diff --name-only --cached** &mdash; Tou get the changes between the index (a.k.a. stage area) and your last commit and Show only names of changed files.
-TBI 20241004 What is this

 **git diff-tree --name-only -r _commitID_** &mdash; Show only names of all files which changed in commit identifier _commitID_